Chinese popup translator. Great tool for learning Chinese. Supports adding words to Skritter.

 The most popular Chinese popup dictionary for Chrome.
 60,000 active users worldwide.
 Quick, easy and simple to use.
 Includes useful tools for learners of Mandarin Chinese.

-NEW：Grammar and usage notes for almost 400 keywords!
+Now also includes grammar and usage notes for almost 400 keywords!

 - Supports both traditional and simplified characters.

 - Includes the current version of the widely used CC-CEDICT Chinese English dictionary with more than 100,000 entries.

 - Displays Hanyu Pinyin along both the simplified and traditional characters.